 To find new holes in my

 Sad cow faces stare past me

 This isn't really a theory item, but oh well :) .
 I decided (on looking through Michelle's portfolio this evening) that I really needed to get my own ship in order.
 First step was to get rid of the cheesy hard-coded pages and move to an actual application to generate pages for individual projects and ...

 I've been working on extending the latency improvements from a few days ago throughout Cinemon.
 Some of the latency improvements are going into TwistedSNMP.
 I'm considering adding the parallel.py module to TwistedSNMP as well.
-The newest incarnation is very useful when you want to break up operations in a Twisted application which ...
+The newest incarnation is very useful when you want to break up operations in a Twisted application which, though not "blocking" ...